 Health Care Ethics

-For those looking for a highly-specialized field that calls for polished decision-making skills and a desire to make a difference in the future of medical practice, Health Care Ethics is a valuable track within health administration.
+For those looking for a highly specialized field that calls for polished decision-making skills and a desire to make a difference in the future of medical practice, Health Care Ethics is a valuable course within health administration.
 Matters of health and quality of life are often delicate, deep-rooted issues that require knowledgeable decisions to set the standard for future procedures and long-term policies.
-The overarching goal of pursuing a Health Care Ethics concentration is to develop into a thoughtful and morally responsible health care practitioner who is equally aware of ethical issues and empowered to act in a manner that best represents the health care organization on issues of moral and ethics.
+The overarching goal of pursuing a track that teaches ethics is to develop into a thoughtful and morally responsible health care practitioner who is equally aware of ethical issues and empowered to act in a manner that best represents the health care organization on issues of moral and ethics.

 While in school, in addition to the health care administration course areas mentioned above, additional study within Health Care Ethics can include: